Boston College will maintain a test-optional admission policy for first-year and transfer applicants during the 2023-24 admission cycle.

 Yes.
 All applicants who submit their admission applications by November 1 will be eligible for consideration of one of 18 Presidential Scholarships.
 Learn more about applying for the Gabelli Presidential Scholars Program.

-At Boston College, standardized testing provides meaningful context as we evaluate candidates with varying degrees of curricular rigor across more than 8,000 high schools from which we receive applications.
+At Boston College, standardized testing provides meaningful context as we evaluate candidates with varying degrees of curricular rigor across nearly 10,000 high schools from which we receive applications.
 Our research has routinely demonstrated that the inclusion of standardized testing as part of our holistic review provides the greatest predictive value toward ensuring student success.

 To that end, we will study academic performance metrics for BC’s first test-optional classes to inform future policy decisions.